Photography near Tracks and Trains

 Operation Lifesaver webinar (PDF)

-Here are Operation Lifesaver’s six “must-know” facts for photographers considering a photo shoot near the tracks:
+Here are Operation Lifesaver’s six “must-know” facts for photographers shooting photos near railroad tracks:

 Operation Lifesaver urges all photographers to refrain from taking photos of high school seniors, wedding parties, and other subjects on train tracks or trestles.